-Tango is not only a fascinating dance, but also a fascinating culture, idea, lifestyle, and philosophy.
-In many ways, tango is a metaphor of life.
-The pursuit of tango is the pursuit of connection, love, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us as individuals, but tango unites us as a species.
+Tango is not only a fascinating dance, but also a fascinating philosophy, culture, and lifestyle.
+The pursuit of tango is the pursuit of connection, love, unity, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us as individuals, but tango unites us as a people and species.
 In tango we are not individualists, feminists, nationalists, liberals, conservatives, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-We are humanists.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation and compromise.
-If you believe in this cause, please join the conversation and let your voice be heard, which is urgently needed and long overdue.
+Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation, reconciliation and compromise.
+It is a dance that teaches the world to love.

 November 22, 2014